Training Diffusion Models with Reinforcement Learning: Experimental Evaluation

 We next evaluate the ability of VLMs, in conjunction with DDPO, to automatically improve the image-prompt alignment of the pretrained model without additional human labels.
 We focus on \methodppo{} for this experiment, as we found it to be the most effective algorithm in Section~\ref{sec:alg_comparison}.
 The prompts for this task all have the form ``\emph{a(n) [animal] [activity] }'', where the animal comes from the same list of 45 common animals used in Section~\ref{sec:alg_comparison} and the activity is chosen from a list of 3 activities: ``\emph{riding a bike}'', ``\emph{playing chess}'', and ``\emph{washing dishes}''.

 The progression of finetuning is depicted in Figure~\ref{fig:vlm_progression}.
 Qualitatively, the samples come to depict the prompts much more faithfully throughout the course of training.
-This trend is also reflected quantitatively, though is less salient as we found that even small changes in average BERTScore \citep{zhang2020bertscore} could correspond to large differences in quality.
-It is important to note that some of the prompts in the finetuning set, such as ``\emph{a dolphin riding a bike}'', had zero success rate from the base model; if trained in isolation, this prompt would be unlikely to ever improve because there would be no reward signal.
-It was only via transfer between prompts that these particular prompts could improve.
+This trend is also reflected quantitatively, though is less salient as small changes in BERTScore can correspond to large differences in relevance \citep{zhang2020bertscore}.
+It is important to note that some of the prompts in the finetuning set, such as ``\emph{a dolphin riding a bike}'', had zero success rate from the pretrained model; if trained in isolation, this prompt would be unlikely to ever improve because there would be no reward signal.
+It was only via transferrable learning across prompts that these difficult prompts could improve.

 Nearly all of the samples become more cartoon-like or artistic during finetuning.
 This was not optimized for directly.
-We hypothesize that this is a function of the pretraining distribution; though it would be extremely rare to see a photorealistic image of a bear washing dishes, it would be much less unusual to see the scene depicted in a children's book.
-As a result, in the process of satisfying the content of the prompt, the style of the samples also changes.
+We hypothesize that this may be a function of the pretraining distribution (one would expect depictions of animals doing everyday activities to be more commonly cartoon-like than photorealistic) or of the reward function (perhaps LLaVA has an easier time recognizing the content of simple cartoon-like images).